aquilaalba/webclgl/README.md

 ```
 - <a href="https://rawgit.com/stormcolor/webclgl/master/demos/gpufor_graphics/index.html"> gpufor graphic output</a><br />
 - <a href="https://rawgit.com/stormcolor/webclgl/master/demos/gpufor_graphics_geometry/index.html"> gpufor graphic output (using custom geometry)</a><br />
-First program type KERNEL is a fragment program that perform a RenderToTexture updating the buffers "dir" and "posXYZW".
-Second program type GRAPHIC is a vertex and fragment program with output to direct screen (framebuffer=null) because we not indicate output in this program. <br />
+First program type KERNEL is a fragment program that perform a RenderToTexture updating "dir" and "posXYZW" buffers.
+Second program type GRAPHIC is a vertex and fragment program with output to direct screen (framebuffer=null) because we not indicate output on this program. <br />
-You can use any number of KERNELS or GRAPHICS on any order.
-Anterior example use two programs, KERNEL("dir","posXYZW")->GRAPHIC(null=screen) but you can select one appropiate order for you algoritm.
+You can use multiples KERNELS or GRAPHICS on any order.
+Anterior example only use two programs, KERNEL("dir","posXYZW")->GRAPHIC(null=screen) but you can select an appropiate order for you algorithm.
 Examples: <br />
 GRAPHIC("a","b")->KERNEL(null) <br />
 KERNEL("a")->GRAPHIC("b")->KERNEL(null) <br />
-In case of not indicate the output is same that indicate null as output [null].
+In case of you not indicate output it will be the same like indicate null as output [null].

 ```js
 // GRAPHIC PROGRAM